surinkim/build_ejabberd_env_bash/README.md

 # build_ejabberd_env_bash
 A bash shell that make ejabberd development environment.
+This script has checked on ubuntu 16.04.

     sudo su